 6. Difficulty integrating emotions into one's identity: "I'm not the kind of person who has strong feelings about things."

-When feelings had no place in one's family of origin, emotions become split away from identity.
-They continue to have influence, leading to confusion and an unstable sense of self because one is unable to predict, let alone manage, strong emotions.
-We need that emotional data to be fully ourselves, and to make decisions.
-Emotional dysregulation leads to problems from impulsive decisions and gets in the way of forming health relationships with others.
+When feelings had no place in one's family of origin, emotions become split from identity.
+They continue to have influence, leading to confusion and an unstable sense of self, because one is unable to predict, let alone manage, strong emotions.
+We need that emotional data to be fully ourselves and to make decisions.
+Emotional dysregulation leads to problems with impulsive decisions and gets in the way of forming healthy relationships with others.

-Recovery, grieving and growth often take place over a longer time period than one would want, and re-connecting with oneself has many layers.
-Developing a sense that long-term goals are attainable and worth working toward is an important element to establish, even if it doesn't feel possible or true.
-Working toward getting basic self-care in place is an important first step, as is working toward feeling comfortable seeking help when trust in caregivers has been broken.
+Recovery, grieving, and growth often take place over a longer time period than one would want, and re-connecting with oneself has many layers.
+Developing a sense that long-term goals are attainable and worth working toward is important, even if it doesn't feel possible or true.
+Working toward getting basic self-care in place is a vital first step, as is working toward feeling comfortable seeking help when trust in caregivers has been broken.
 Developing compassion for and patience with oneself can be difficult, but useful.

 Click here for ways to work on developmental trauma.